nwg-piotr/autotiling/README.md

      1. Install the `python-i3ipc>=2.0.1` package (or whatever it's called in your Linux distribution).
-     2. Save the `autotiling.py` file anywhere, make executable and autostart in your i3/sway config file: `exec /path/to/the/script/autotiling.py` on sway or `exec_always --no-startup-id /path/to/the/script/autotiling.py` on i3.
+     2. Save the `main.py` file anywhere, make executable and autostart in your i3/sway config file: `exec /path/to/the/script/main.py` on sway or `exec_always --no-startup-id /path/to/the/script/main.py` on i3.
+You can give the `main.py` file another name.

    * _Snap_
      ```